bryanedds/ax/README.md

 - An entity-component-system prototype in **"system.hpp"**
 - A couple other odds and ends in **"utility.hpp"**

-Ax was built in the clean and modular Data Abstration Style - https://github.com/bryanedds/das

 This library makes a good base for non-trivial projects like renderers, game engines, and other projects that absolutely *need* to be built with good programming semantics.

 ## WIP